 - 1. Meet with Treasurer to assure the financial soundness of the chapter; - 2.
-Ensure payments are current to the Corporation; - 3.
-Approve expenditures before purchases are made; - 4.
-Attend meetings of the Financial Committee: - 5.
+Ensure payments are current to the Housing Corporation, if applicable; - 3.
+Approve expenditures before purchases are made, if require by Fraternity or Sorority rules; - 4.
+Attend meetings of the Financial Committee; - 5.
 Attend budget meeting and approve the proposed and revised budget; - 6.
-Cosign all checks; - 7.
-Ensure bills are accurate: - Do NOT sign blank checks; - 9.
-Assist the Treasurer in informing new members of their financial responsibilities; - 10.
-Meet with members having financial problems and attempt to find solutions; - 11.
-Have a working knowledge of all forms; - 12.
-Assist the Treasurer to accurately prepare quarterly reports and Federal Tax Forms (990); - 13.
-Assist the Treasurer in the collection of delinquent accounts;
+Cosign checks in accordance with Fraternity/Sorority bylaws; - 7.
+Ensure bills are accurate; - 8.
+Do NOT sign blank checks; - 9.
+Assist the Treasurer in informing new members of their financial responsibilities, - 10.
+Work with other advisors to ensure each new member has paid all required fees prior to initiation, and that the money is forwarded to HQ with the proper forms and releases; - 11.
+Meet with members having financial problems and attempt to find solutions; - 12.
+Have a working knowledge of all forms; - 13.
+Assist the Treasurer to accurately prepare quarterly reports and Federal Tax Forms (990);

-14. Assure the Treasurer completes a confirmation of each member's account at the end of each school term.
+- 14. Assist the Treasurer in the collection of delinquent accounts; - 15.
+Assure the Treasurer completes a confirmation of each member's account at the end of each school term.